Linden Tea Benefits and Side Effects

 Linden Flower Tea Caffeine

 Does Linden Tea contain caffeine?
 This stimulating chemical compound famously gets us out of bed in the morning.
-While it exists in “real” Tea, as well as Fresh Coffee, this particular infusion is 100% caffeine-free.
+While it exists in “real” Tea, as well as Coffee Beans, this particular infusion is 100% caffeine-free.

 But is this a good thing or a bad thing?
 It very much depends on your perspective - and, ultimately, what you want out of your morning cuppa.